Hiking Mount Agung (3,031m) – See the milky way with the mother of volcanoes.

 There are some nice viewpoints to take some good pictures on the way down.
 The hard part is done, but descending is always torturous for me.
 My knees will start to hurt slightly and my legs will tremble.
 Luckily pictures are an excuse for me to stop and take a break.

 Regardless of which route, once you get back to the forest you know you are pretty close.

 Mount Agung was one of the most memorable hikes I have done in South-East Asia.
 Not many people know about this mountain, less attempt, and even lesser make it to the true summit.
 You require a good level of fitness.
 At some points, the hike might feel too daunting, just ask the reviewers on Mount Agung on trip advisor.
 Don’t worry, just stay calm and follow your guide.
 The night sky, milky way, summit view, makes it all worth.
 I can guarantee that if you summit Mount Agung, it will be a memory to stay with you for some time.

-For additional links on what others say, please take a look here :
+For additional links to what others say, please take a look here :